roxyeurich/minimalism/README.md

 # minimalism
-Minimalism E-PUB Mag
+Minimalism E-PUB Mag<br>
-I do not own any of these photos.
-This is a BCIT project serving solely educational purpose.
+I do not own any of these photos. <br>
+This is a BCIT project serving solely educational purpose.<br>
 Tool: InDesign.